REBOOT YOUR ROUTER

 Verify your router has power.
 The router should have lights.

-Make sure Ethernet cable is plugged in securely to the ethernet port on the back of the router.
-On this particular router, the port is blue but that is not necessarily the case for all routers.
+Check that the ethernet cable is plugged in securely to the ethernet port on the back of the router.
+On this particular router, the port is blue but that is not the case for all routers.

 The brick has two ports.
 One is labeled POE and the other LAN.